8840 Hamilton Dr.

 Arts & Museums

 This is it - the second most-visited house in the United States - preserved exactly as when Elvis Presley lived here, complete with the Jungle Room and shag carpeting.
-Elvis' grave is also here and can be viewed by visitors.
+Elvis Presley bought this 13.8 acre (5.6 hectare) estate in 1957, and spent a large part of the rest of his life expanding and improving the opulent property.
+Elvis' grave is located on the estate and can be viewed by visitors.
 Additionally, you can tour the auto museum, see the Lisa Marie and Jetstar airplanes, and view the Sincerely Elvis exhibit, all of which are across the street from the mansion, along with the ticket office.
 On August 16, the anniversary of Elvis' death, a candlelight vigil draws fans worldwide.

 Memphis is the home to many music legends.
 In the 1950s Elvis Presley, Carl Perkins, Roy Orbison and Johnny Cash rose to fame along with “the Killer,” Jerry Lee Lewis.
 Lewis still resides in Nesbit, Mississippi, just south of Memphis, and his home/ranch is open to the public and his many fans.
 See the many gold records he has earned, his pianos, along with his collection of classic automobiles, and do not miss the piano-shaped pool.